HorizonRobotics/alf/README.md

 All the examples below are trained on a single machine Intel(R) Core(TM) i9-7960X CPU @ 2.80GHz with 32 CPUs and one RTX 2080Ti GPU.

-You can train model of the examples using the following command:
+You can train any `.gin` file under `alf/examples` using the following command:
 ```bash
 python -m alf.bin.train --gin_file=GIN_FILE --root_dir=LOG_DIR
 ```